sreya0603/sreya0603/README.md

 <h1 align="center">Hi 👋, I'm Gopagoni Sreya</h1>
-<h3>A dedicated Computer Science and Engineering (CSE) student with a passion for creating innovative solutions that shape the future</h3>
+<h3 align="center">A dedicated Computer Science and Engineering (CSE) student with a passion for creating innovative solutions that shape the future</h3>

+- 🔭 **I am currently a Fourth year undergraduate at IIT Ropar, India 🇮🇳**

+- 🌱 **I am proficient in C, C++, HTML, CSS, JavaScript, React.js, PostgreSQL and Currently learning Data science and DNN.**

+- 🤝 **Excited about the opportunity to work together on exceptional projects.**

+- ⚡ **MITACS GRI'23,Research Intern at Dalhousie University, Canada 🇨🇦**

 <h3 align="left">Connect with me:</h3>
 <p align="left">